BASIC-BIT/vrc-shaders/memory-bank/systemPatterns.md

     *   AudioLink provides the `_AudioLink` texture, sampled by the shader to drive animations.
     *   View direction (`i.viewDir`) is a key input for all parallax calculations.
     *   Noise functions and the `_NoiseTexture` influence the appearance of the heart, iris rings, and sunbursts.
-    *   The final pixel color is a composite result of blending the outputs of various feature calculations (rainbow, detail, mirror, sunburst, sparkle, limbal ring, heart) in a specific order.
+    *   The final pixel color is a composite result of blending the outputs of various feature calculations (rainbow, detail, mirror, sunburst, sparkle, limbal ring, heart), which is then multiplied by the procedural top shading factor before environmental lighting adjustments.

 *   **Critical Implementation Paths:**
     *   **Infinite Mirror Loop:** The fragment shader loop calculating the layered heart mirror effect, involving UV scaling, parallax offset per layer, conditional blurring (`SampleWithBlur`), masking, and weighted color accumulation.
 Performance is sensitive to `_InfiniteLayerCount`.